wkgcass/vproxy/doc/switch.md

 * access control for encrypted vxlan link (username and password)

 vproxy is a zero-dependency networking tool, which provides lb, socks5, dns, server-group (with health check) and may other utilities.
-It's easy to read, learn or modify since it's zero-dependency, all code is only simple java code and.
+It's easy to read, learn or modify since it's zero-dependency, all codes are simple java code with a little piece of optional jni extension.
 Here we talk about SDN switches, it's really easy for you to modify the networking stack, all you need is in one file `Switch.java`.
 Packets for common protocols in L3 are parsed in `vswitch.packet` package.
 Interfaces are placed in `vproxy.iface` package.